 There are several variations of this solution.
 Some call for added ingredients like peroxide or rubbing alcohol.
 While those may work for spot cleaning, they can leave behind dull spots or cause your linoleum to crack.
 If the smell of distilled vinegar wrinkles your nose, try using the apple cider variation.

-- Spray your floor in sections and allow the solution a minute to dissolve any dirt.
-Use warm water and a damp tile mop to go over the area one more time, working the mixture into any cracks or crevices.
+- Use warm water and a damp tile mop to go over the area one more time, working the mixture into any cracks or crevices.
 Rinse your mop and do a final pass over the floor.

 Let the floor dry at least 10 minutes before walking on it.
 Any leftover odor from the vinegar will dissipate within a half-hour.

 Here’s another two-step concoction that leaves out the vinegar.
 This time we’re using Borax.
 Known in cleaning circles as the go-to deodorizer, Borax has been around since 1891.